-The touring schedule did become a bit punishing after that.
-We had to do lots of DJ gigs, TV appearances and radio promos.
-It got to a point where I just kept my passport in my pocket in case the label asked us to fly to a place like Germany on a moments notice.
-I also did the US tour with four boxes of vinyl that I had to carry with me everywhere.
+The touring schedule became a bit punishing after that because we had lots of DJ gigs, TV appearances and radio promos.
+It got to a point where I just kept my passport in my pocket in case the label asked us to fly to Germany on a moments notice.
+I also did the US tour with four boxes of vinyl that I had to carry everywhere.
 UK garage had become big business, but the labels knew the bubble wouldn’t last forever.
 They decided to cash in whilst they could, and we just went along with it.
 Looking back, Pete and I probably should have given more thought to our brand and been more selective about our gigs, but we were youngsters who got thrust into the limelight unexpectedly.
 Like I said, the initial idea was to have Craig be the front-man for Artful Dodger, but he got signed to a different label that wouldn’t even let him appear in the “Rewind” video, so Pete and I became the front-men instead, which we weren’t prepared for.

-Yeah, that did happen.
-Romina Johnson was the singer on the record, and Rolando Bacci was her partner at the time, who released the original version of “Movin’ Too Fast”.
-But it didn’t have much impact, and what people know as the official version today was actually an Artful Dodger remix that we released on Centric Records as a white label.
+Yeah, that did happen (laughs).
+Romina Johnson was the singer and Rolando Bacci was her partner who released the original version of “Movin’ Too Fast”, but it didn’t have much impact.
+What people know as the official version today was actually an Artful Dodger remix that we released on Centric Records as a white label.
 We created a lot of hype around it, and it ended up doing so well that it was later re-released as the official version on Locked On.
-Since the original version hadn’t done much, and Artful Dodger was becoming popular with “Rewind”, Roland was willing to let us release our version, and our manager promised to give them a piece of the publishing in return.
+Since the original hadn’t done much, and Artful Dodger was becoming popular with “Rewind”, Roland was willing to let us release our version and our manager promised to give them a piece of the publishing in return.
 But when it came time to register the publishing, Roland went back on his word and said “No we didn’t agree to that.
 The publishing is all ours “.
 Since our record-keeping was pretty slack back then, we couldn’t find the fax agreement he’d sent us, which would have supported our argument.
 So even though “Movin’ Too Fast” was one of our biggest radio hits, but we didn’t get 1% of the publishing, and no remix fee either, which was a shame.

-It’s hard to remember, but the majority of them earned us a few grand.
-There were a few gigs that paid us £15,000 , which doesn’t compare to what EDM DJs make today, but at the time, we thought it was an incredible amount.
+It’s hard to remember, but the majority paid us a few grand.
+A few gigs earned us £15,000, which doesn’t compare to what DJs make today, but at the time, we thought it was an incredible amount.

 Do you know how many units “It’s All About The Stragglers” sold?

-No, I don’t, sorry.
-It went platinum in the UK at one point, but it was so hard to keep track of things because the rights to the album changed hands so many times, and only the rights holders have access to the Soundscan information.
-I still get some royalty cheques for it, and I’ve chosen to just accept the validity of whatever I get.
+No I don’t, sorry.
+It went platinum in the UK, but it was so hard to keep track of things because the album rights changed hands so many times, and only the rights-holders have access to the Soundscan information.
+I still get some royalty cheques for it and I’ve chosen to just accept the validity of what I get.

 That’s right.
-Pete left the band first, and I finished up the US tour on my own.
-When it came time to negotiate a second album, Warner had bought FFRR, and my talks with them didn’t work out, as I wasn’t keen on working with Public Demand anymore.
+Pete left the band first and I finished up the US tour on my own.
+When it came time to negotiate a second album, Warner had bought FFRR, and my talks with them didn’t work out.
 Besides, doing “Born To Do It” with Craig was a lot less stressful and made me more money, so I chose to focus on that.
-I contacted Pete and told him that I didn’t want to continue with Artful Dodger and we made a deal: I had lent him some money in the past, so he would pay me back with some interest and I’d let him keep the rights to the Artful Dodger name.
+I contacted Pete and we made a deal: I had lent him some money in the past, so he’d pay me back with some interest and I’d let him keep the rights to the Artful Dodger name.
 But I later discovered that Public Demand had acquired the name from him.
-I don’t know what led to that, and there’s a lot of stories floating around, but I can’t comment on them.
-However they did it, Public Demand legitimately got the name from Pete and created a new Artful Dodger duo.
+I don’t know what led to that and there’s a lot of stories floating around, but I can’t comment on them.
+However they did it, Public Demand legitimately got the name from Pete and created a new duo.
 The label boss is Jimmy Low, and his younger brother, Dave Low, is now the DJ for Artful Dodger.
 MC Alistair had done some touring with us in the 90s, and the label convinced him to get involved to add legitimacy to the group.
-So since 2001, that’s been the new lineup, and it has nothing to do with Pete or myself.
+That’s been the new lineup since 2001, and it’s got nothing to do with Pete or myself.

-That project began taking shape in 2011.
-I was able to write songs with loads of different people, like Ed Sheeran for example.
-The album is almost done, and it sounds great, but it’s probably going to be released under the name “Mark Hill” now, as it turns out that Public Demand also trademarked the name “Artful”.
-I only discovered this a few years after starting the project.
-So I had to re-brand, which is why Pete and I decided to rejoin and create “Original Dodger“.
-It was just getting ridiculous that we’d put all that effort into Artful Dodger and were now being blocked by the label from doing anything with that name.
+That project began taking shape in 2011, and I was able to write songs with different people, including Ed Sheeran.
+The album is almost done and it sounds great, but it’s probably going to be released under the name “Mark Hill” now, as it turns out that Public Demand also trademarked the name “Artful”.
+I only discovered this a few years after starting the project, so I had to re-brand, which is why Pete and I decided to rejoin and create “Original Dodger“.
+It was just getting ridiculous that we’d put all that effort into Artful Dodger and were now being blocked by the label from doing anything with the name.
 I’d even released a few tracks as “Artful” on one of my own labels, Workhouse Records, before finding out the name was trademarked.
 From what I’ve come to understand, Public Demand seems to have trademarked “Artful” in 2011 once I started making new music.
 If that’s true, it’s obviously a bit petty of them, and it shows that they weren’t keen on me having anything to do with the name.

 So “Original Dodger” is now you and Pete working together again?

 Yes.
-There had never been a real falling out between us, and Pete had continued to make music under the name DEVolution, together with Tim Devos.
-After my failed attempt to relaunch “Artful”, our managers got together and suggested we start making music together, but use a name that indicated we were the original duo.
-Pete’s manager, who was also an A&R at Warner Music, was able to get us a record deal with the label, and so we decided to give it a go.
-We put out a few good tracks, but looking back, I’d say that my A&R efforts were a bit misguided, and the sales numbers weren’t what Warner wanted to see, so the label deal came to an end in the latter part of 2018.
-Pete and I will probably release “Original Dodger” material independently, and I’ve gone back to setting up my new label, called 60 Hz, which I’ll release my “Mark Hill” music on.
+There was never a falling out between us, and Pete had continued to make music under the name DEVolution, together with Tim Devos.
+After my failed attempt to relaunch “Artful”, our managers suggested we start making music together but use a name that indicated we were the original duo.
+Pete’s manager, who was also an A&R at Warner Music, was able to get us a record deal with the label, and we decided to give it a try.
+We put out a few good tracks, but looking back, my A&R efforts were a bit misguided, and the sales numbers weren’t what Warner wanted to see, so the label deal came to an end in 2018.
+Pete and I will probably release “Original Dodger” material independently, and I’m setting up my new label, 60 Hz, which I’ll release “Mark Hill” music on.

-I don’t think so, though I mainly say that from second-hand knowledge, based on things other people told me about the deal.
+I don’t think so, though I mainly say that from second-hand knowledge that I got from others.
 My own experience was that Wildstar soured the relationship between myself and Craig, and I think it was a bad decision to not give us more time to work on the second album.
 I never had a great relationship with Colin either, which made some things difficult.
 So no, I didn’t think the deal was great, but I never saw the paperwork, so I can’t say anything definitely.

-In hindsight, it’s easy to say that I would have managed the situation differently had Craig been signed to me, or if we’d been given more license to write together, but in reality, there’s no guarantee I would have done a better job than Colin.
+In hindsight, it’s easy to say that I’d have managed the situation differently if Craig had been signed to me, or if we’d been given more license to write together, but in reality, there’s no guarantee that I’d have done a better job than Colin.
 So it is what it is.

 Yes.
 Basically, Colin thought it was just dance music and didn’t want Craig to be associated with that sort of thing.
 It was only after the track became a hit and we played on Top of the Pops that he made Craig available to do the bigger appearances.
 Ironically, we were later asked to remake a version of “Rewind” for the album, since there was an issue with licensing the original from Public Demand.

 Yeah, it is.
 We were in the middle of recording the vocals when the computer crashed and corrupted the files.
-I hadn’t saved any of our progress up to that point, and each time I pressed a button, the words “End of File” would flash on the screen.
+I hadn’t saved any of our progress up to that point and each time I pressed a button, the words “End of File” would flash on the screen.
 So I had no choice but to restart the computer, but since I didn’t save the project, we lost most of the track.
-Luckily, we had recorded an earlier version to cassette, which Craig would take home to play, and that was the only copy we had.
-Months later, I drove to Craig’s flat to pick him, and he played the cassette in the car.
+Luckily, we’d recorded an earlier version to cassette for Craig to play at home, and that was the only copy we had.
+Months later, I drove to Craig’s flat to pick him up and he played the cassette in the car.
 We were like, “That track was pretty good.
 We need to redo that “.
 So we got back in the studio for a full day and night to remake the track, and the new version was better than the first because we put more effort into it.
 But it was a scary moment – the track could have been lost if we hadn’t taken the time to redo it.

-It’s always struck me as obvious that Drake must have been influenced by Craig’s music.
-They’re both singer-rappers, and I’ve heard similarities in Drake’s lyrics to Craig’s stuff.
+– It’s always struck me as obvious that Drake was influenced by Craig’s music.
+They’re both singer-rappers, and I’ve heard similarities in Drake’s lyrics to Craig’s.
 Have you noticed that?

 I suppose Drake has chosen to collaborate with grime artists instead, which could be seen as an extension of the UK garage scene.
 I’ve reached out to him numerous times about doing more obvious UKG collaborations, but whether he and his team see that as a viable move right now, I don’t know.
 But who knows what will happen in the future?